What Are Power Tools?

 6. Table Saw

 A table saw has a circular saw blade sticking up through a flat table.
 This allows for stable and accurate straight cuts through large pieces of wood.
+When you need to rip plywood sheets to width, cut multiple boards to the same dimension, or break down dimensional lumber for cabinetry and furniture builds, the table saw delivers repeatable accuracy that handheld saws simply cannot match.

 - Delivers very straight, flat, and square cuts